 Education, childcare and youth settings will continue to operate as normal as we do not anticipate any immediate impact on the day-to-day provision of services.
 Schools and other providers do not need to do anything new or different.

-Advice and information for schools and other education settings on Brexit is contained in this document which will continue to be updated.
+Advice and information for schools and other education settings on Brexit is contained on this page which will continue to be updated.

-The UK Government has produced a comprehensive range of advice and information on the EU Exit which is available at: Prepare for EU Exit website
+The UK Government has produced a comprehensive range of advice and information on Brexit which is available at: Prepare for EU Exit website